Bahrain at a Glance

 If you plan on working for a Bahraini or a foreign company in Bahrain, your employer will need to arrange for a valid Work Visa prior to your arrival.
 This means they need to get a Non-Objection Certificate from the Bahrain Immigration Bureau, provide a copy of your work contract and issue a sponsorship letter stating the particulars of the work contract and the employee’s personal details.
 In addition, you need to submit the following documentation: your valid passport, one additional passport photograph, and a recent health certificate (incl.
 HIV test) from an authorized doctor or hospital.

-Work Visas are issued by the Labour Market Regulatory Authority.
+Work Visas are issued by the Labor Market Regulatory Authority.
 Please note that it is not possible to apply for a Work Visa without a confirmed job offer in Bahrain.